 Earthworm Foundation is helping Nestlé to identify the origin of its raw materials, to engage their suppliers and to develop and implement strategies to reach the Nestlé Responsible Sourcing standards in their pulp & paper, palm oil and coconut supply chains.

-Nestlé committed to digital solutions by announcing 100% satellite monitoring for deforestation of palm oil supply chain and piloting a cloud-based tool developed with SupplyShift to improve collection, analysis and access to pulp & paper supply chain data.
+Nestlé commits to digital solutions by announcing 100% satellite monitoring for deforestation of palm oil supply chain via Starling Satellite monitoring, and piloting the system in an additional four key pulp and paper sourcing landscapes.
+Nestle as well uses a cloud-based tool developed with SupplyShift aimed at improving collection, analysis and access to pulp & paper supply chain data